ChAoSUnItY/vaker/README.md

 ## Limitations

 1. Vaker does not support faking interface, since interface in V cannot be implemented in runtime.
-2. Vaker does not support faking sized array, since V's compile-time reflection cannot assume whether array is sized or not, which leads not unknown size of array <br/> <b> Update: It's confirmed that this limitation is not really a **limitation** but a  *V Lang compiler bug*, I will keep tracking this until the bug is fixed, see https://github.com/vlang/v/issues/13632 </b>

 ## Contribution